Soursop, Annona muricata

 Within the PermaTree FoodForest we grow high diversity of fruits.

-We have planted a total of 3 Has (950 plants) of Soursop in different zones surrounding the FoodForests.
-You have probably never heard of a guanábana fruit yet.
+We have planted a total of 3 Has (about 950 plants) of Giant Soursop in different zones surrounding the FoodForests.
+You have probably never heard of the guanábana fruit yet.
 It grows in many parts of the world and is known by many names depending on its country of cultivation.
 The English name, “soursop” is derived from the Dutch zuurzak which means “sour sack”.
 In Spain it is known as “Graviola”, in Ecuador and many other Latin American countries it is known as la ‘Guanábana’ (Annona muricata).

 The flavour of the guanábana fruit is delicious – literally like a combination of strawberry and pineapple with an underlying creamy flavor of coconut or banana.
 Nothing less complex.
 Cant wait to drink own fresh Soursop juice. 🙂